MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-microsoft-365-apps-updates-configuration-manager.md

 3. [Enable Microsoft 365 Apps clients to receive updates from Configuration Manager](#enable-microsoft-365-apps-clients-to-receive-updates-from-configuration-manager)

 After you perform these steps, you can use the software update management capabilities of Configuration Manager to deploy the updates.
-For more information, see [Manage software updates in Microsoft Endpoint Configuration Manager](/mem/configmgr/sum/deploy-use/deploy-software-updates).
+For more information, see [Deploy software updates](/mem/configmgr/sum/deploy-use/deploy-software-updates).

 ## Requirements for using Configuration Manager to manage Office updates